submission993/qroa/README.md

-# 🛠️ New Title Incoming
+# 🛠️ Towards Universal and Black-Box Query-Response Only Attack on LLMs with QROA

 QROA, or Query-Response Optimization Attack, is an innovative and robust strategy designed to explore and exploit vulnerabilities in Large Language Models (LLMs) through black-box interactions.
 This method leverages optimized triggers embedded within benign-looking instructions to manipulate LLMs into generating harmful content.
 Developed without the need for direct model access or internal data insights, QROA operates solely via the standard input-output interface provided by LLMs.
 The attack's underlying techniques are inspired by advances in deep Q-learning, allowing dynamic token adjustments to maximize a reward function that aligns with the attacker's goals.